Docs

 COMMENT=$smt_comment;

--- Grant permissions to the role
+-- Grant usage permissions to the role

 GRANT ROLE identifier($smt_default_role) TO ROLE SYSADMIN;